praj2408/Consignment-Pricing-using-MLOps-DVC/README.md

 After writing code, run pytest -v and see all test cases done

 ### Web deployment
-Flask for backend and HTML, CSS, for frontend all the code are given in app.py
+Streamlit is used for front-end all the code are given in app.py

 ## Contributions